trust-mfn-berlin/animals-as-objects/vault/material.foraminifera.md

 <figcaption>

-_This video from the American Museum of Natural History introduces forams micropaleontology.
+_This video from the American Museum of Natural History introduces foraminifera micropaleontology.
 (Source: American Museum of Natural History/YouTube)_

 </figcaption>